 Smooth agave (Agave desmetiana) is a medium size agave with smooth, rubbery, recurved leaves.
 This uniquely urn-shaped plant has a distinctly tropical look.
 It’s more garden-friendly than most agaves, having no teeth or spikes.

 Smooth agave is a low-maintenance plant.
-It grows in full or part sun.
-It needs minimal irrigation.
+It grows in full or part sun and needs minimal irrigation.

 Why I Like This Plant